How will the “tax for the self-employed" end for the Russians?

 22 August 2018 09: 05

-All loyal "self-employed" do not rely on anyone, they spin as they can, and they are very often "thrown" for money, because they know that they will not run to complain.
+That's right - the "self-employed" don't rely on anyone, they make ends meet as best they can, and they are often "cheated" out of money, because they know that they won't run to complain.
 And they also want to tax them.
-It is clear that the primary task is to lure them out of the "shadow", and then they will begin to "milk" in full.
-I was in Vietnam (on a business trip) recently, I asked the owners of small shops and cafes what tax they pay, they looked at me for a long time and could not understand what I mean ... then they laughed and said, small traders, entrepreneurs in general, tax they don’t pay, it’s enough that they don’t demand anything from the state and create jobs by solving the problem of unemployment while saving state funds on this ....
-The strange thing is that in a country like Vietnam, the state has the understanding that self-employed a problem, but a blessing, and in Russia they see only a "problem" - a "cow" that simply avoids its "milking" by the state.
+It's clear that the primary task is to lure them out of the "shadows" - and then they will start "milking" them to the fullest.
+I was in Vietnam (on a business trip) recently - I asked the owners of small shops and cafes what taxes they pay - they looked at me for a long time and couldn't understand what I was talking about... then they laughed and said - small traders-entrepreneurs, in general, don't pay any taxes there, it's enough that they don't demand anything from the state and create jobs, solving the problem of unemployment, saving state funds on this...
+It's strange that in a country like Vietnam, the state understands that the self-employed are not a problem, but a blessing, and in Russia they are seen only as a "problem" - a "cow" that simply avoids being "milked" by the state.
 The police and army in Vietnam, along with government officials, are supported by taxes on those who exploit natural resources and on foreign companies.
-State officials in Vietnam in general, minuscule - all on self-government, on public administration.
-For example, the "mayor" of the village where I stayed was the owner of the hotel where I lived, he himself worked in the hotel there and also solved "bureaucratic" problems - someone always came to him there to solve something, that is, he was a very busy, but respected person at the same time in general, without having anyone there "secretariat", "executive personnel", etc. ...
-What I mean ... to the fact that we like to refer to "foreign" "experience", for some reason, taking only the worst of this "experience" and what is beneficial to only one group of the population - "state officials", "oligarchs" and "fat financial cats" ...
+There are very few government officials in Vietnam - everything is self-governed, publicly managed.
+For example, the "mayor" of the village where I stayed was the owner of the hotel where I lived, he worked there in the hotel and also solved "bureaucratic" problems - someone would always come to him to solve something - that is, he was a very busy, but respected person at the same time, having no "secretariat", "executive staff", etc. ...
+What I mean is that they like to refer to "foreign" "experience", for some reason taking only the worst of this "experience" and what is beneficial only to one group of the population - "government officials", "oligarchs" and "fat financial cats" ...

 2. +1